-Q. Does Drew offer scholarships or financial aid?
+Q. Does the Drew Scholars program offer scholarships or financial aid?

-Q. Are the students in Drew Scholars from diverse backgrounds?
+Q. Are the students in the Drew Scholars program from diverse backgrounds?

-Q. Why was I invited to Drew Scholars?
+Q. Why was I invited to the Drew Scholars program?

-Q. Can I be part of other programs/colleges (R.I.S.E., honors college, etc.) and still be in Drew Scholars?
+Q. Can I be part of other residential programs/colleges (Lyman Briggs, R.I.S.E., CAMP, etc.) and still be a Drew Scholar?

 Q. What is the Drew Scholars Living & Learning Community, or LLC?

-A. The Drew Scholars LLC is the residential component of the program.
+A. The Drew Scholars LLC is the residential component of the Drew Scholars program.
 It involves helping students continue their learning outside of the classroom.
-The LLC also provides students the opportunity to get to know each other better with the goal of forming mutually supportive social and academic networks.
+The LLC also provides students the opportunity to get to know each other better with the goal of forming mutually supportive social and academic community.

-Q. If I join Drew Scholars where would I be housed?
+Q. If I am in the Drew Scholars program where would I be housed?

-A. The Drew Scholars program and its freshmen scholars are housed on the second floor of Rather Hall in the Brody Neighborhood on the west side of the MSU campus.
+A. The program and its freshmen scholars are housed on the second floor of Rather Hall in the Brody Neighborhood.

-Q. Am I required to live in Rather Hall on the Drew Scholars floor?
+Q. Am I required to live on the Drew Floor in Rather Hall until I graduate?

 Q. Can I have a roommate that is not a Drew Scholar?

-Q. What are the benefits of being in Drew Scholars?
+Q. What are the benefits of being in the Drew Scholars program?

 A.There are many benefits of being a Drew Scholar.
 Drew Scholars offers its students many academic and social benefits.
 These include personalized advising, assistance with course planning and registration, academic coaching and tutoring, peer mentoring, help with securing professional internships, and connect students who share the same or similar academic, career, and social interests.
 The Drew Scholars program offers these benefits and resources in a supportive personalized environment.
 Our goal is to help all of our students have the best possible college experience.